Anderson localization and H\"older continuity of the integrated density of states for analytic quasiperiodic Schr\"odinger operators: Introduction and main results

 To prove Anderson localization, we need to remove a zero-measure set of phases where double resonance happens infinitely often, which requires a full understanding of the bad sets of double resonant phases at each inductive step.

-We discretize the dependence of the resonance on energy by inductively partitioning the energies into small subintervals so that the bad sets of phases depend on these subintervals for which they are resonant.
-In each subinterval, we identify the set of bad phases as the set of approximate roots of the resultant of the Rellich function (cf. Lemma \ref{baohan}) and carefully control its measure by the transversality of the resultant (cf. Lemma \ref{transha}), which is much smaller than the length of the subinterval.
-Summing up the bad phases from all subintervals, we construct a uniform bad set of phases at each scale, whose limit superior has zero measure by the Borel-Cantelli lemma (cf. Proposition \ref{0ce}).
-We eventually remove this zero-measure set to prove Anderson localization by a standard Schnol argument.
+To this end, we discretize the energy dependence of resonances by inductively dividing the energy interval into small subintervals so that the bad sets of phases depend on these subintervals for which they are resonant.
+In each subinterval, {\bf we identify the set of bad phases as approximate roots of the resultant of Rellich functions at which the resultant takes small values (cf. Lemma \ref{baohan}) and carefully use the transversality of the resultant to bound its measure}, which is significantly smaller than the length of the subinterval (cf. Lemma \ref{transha}).
+Summing up the bad phases from all subintervals, we obtain a uniform bad set of phases at each step, whose limit superior has zero measure by the Borel-Cantelli lemma.
+We eventually remove this zero-measure set to prove Anderson localization via a standard Schnol argument.

+We hope that our approach could shed new light on the study of the fixed-frequency type Anderson localization for more general QP Schr\"odinger operators via exploiting randomness in phase parameters rather than that in frequencies.